lsuiyanka/landsat-qa-arcgis-toolbox/README.md

 # Landsat Quality Assessment (QA) ArcGIS Toolbox
 Quality Assessment (QA) bands are a helpful resource for evaluating the overall usefulness of a Landsat pixel.
 Each pixel in the QA band contains an integer value that represents bit packed combinations of surface, atmospheric, and sensor conditions that can affect the individual pixel quality.
 QA bands are currently provided with Collection 1 based products, including Landsat [Level-1 Standard Data Products](https://landsat.usgs.gov/landsat-level-1-standard-data-products) and [Higher Level Science Data Products](https://landsat.usgs.gov/landsat-higher-level-science-data-products).

-The Landsat QA ArcGIS Toolbox provides functionality to classify bit packed values for Level-1 and Higher-Level QA bands, which enhance the applications of interpretation, mapping and applying QA values to Landsat data products.
-Another set of tools is the [Landsat Quality Assessment (QA) Tools](https://landsat.usgs.gov/landsat-qa-tools), which provides the functionality of extracting bit packed values to individual bands.
+The Landsat QA ArcGIS Toolbox provides functionality to classify and/or extract bit packed values for Level-1 and Higher-Level QA bands, which enhance the applications of interpretation, mapping and applying QA values to Landsat data products.
+Another set of tools is the [Landsat Quality Assessment (QA) Tools](https://landsat.usgs.gov/landsat-qa-tools), which provides the functionality of extracting bit packed values to individual bands, but only for the Level-1 BQA band.

 The instructions below detail how to download and install the tools, as well as information on the QA bands and how the tools operate on each band.
 The limitations of the tools are provided in the caveats section.